Tskk-dev/MERN-To-Do-List/README.md

-# MERN Social (WebDev Practice)
+# MERN To-Do List
 - For learning MERN and will most likely serve as boilerplate for future MERN projects

 ## Plans (Backend)
 - User Account creation (Done)